 - Aggravated Assault is an assault with a deadly weapon without intent to kill; or with an intent to commit a felony.

 Other types of domestic violence include stalking, sexual battery, sexual assault, false imprisonment, and violations of restraining orders.

-If there has been any accusation of any sort of violent act against a family member or loved one,it is crucial you contact a Fort Lauderdale domestic violence attorney immediately, as a temporary or permanent restraining order may be issued within a matter of days.
+If there has been any accusation of any violent act against a family member or loved one, you must contact a Fort Lauderdale domestic violence attorney immediately, as a temporary or permanent restraining order may be issued within days.